Our Work:

 Civic Engagement for Social Change at a glance

-These grants total over $8 million.
+These grants total nearly $9.2 million.

 Objectives and approach